Czechoslovakian Wolfdog: History

 However, the breed-in-foundation repeatedly refused recognition, and in the 1970s, most breeding dogs were moved to the Slovak military kennels near Malacky, under the supervision of Vice commander Major František Rosík.
 In 1971–1981, litters were born only in Slovakia.
 In 1982, the Club of Czechoslovak Wolfdog Breeders (Klub chovatelů československého vlčáka) was founded in Brno, with authority over the entire territory of former Czechoslovakia.

 In 1982, the breed was again presented for recognition by František Rosík through the Club of Czechoslovak Wolfdog Breeders (now divided into Czech and Slovak Breed Club), and this time, it was recognized by the Czechoslovak breeders' associations as a national breed.
 The last addition of wolf blood took place in 1983.
 The wolf Lejdy of Ohrada Zoo in Hluboká nad Vltavou gave birth to the last line of the new breed, the father of the puppies being the German Shepherd Bojar von Shottenhof.
 Since that time, breeding has been carried out only in closed populations and the developed breed referred to as Czechoslovak Wolfdogs.

 In 1989, it became provisionally recognized as FCI standard no. 332, group 1, section 1.
-It won the title of "World Champion" at the World Dog Show in Brno in 1990.
 Ten years later, in 1999, the breed confirmed its viability and met all the criteria of the FCI, earning full recognition of the Czechoslovak Wolfdog breed.

 In 2012, the breed numbered 168 adult females and 170 adult males officially registered in the Czech Republic.
 As of January 2014, the most puppies each year are registered in Italy (up to two hundred), in the Czech Republic (about 100), and in Slovakia (about 50).
 The breed is growing in popularity in the UK too, with a number of Czechoslovak Wolfdogs working in Search and Rescue, supported by a dedicated Breed Club.

 DNA analysis

 In 2015, a DNA study of the breed compared to German Shepherds and Carpathian wolves found only two maternal mitochondrial DNA haplotypes and two paternal Y DNA haplotypes within the breed.
 Both mDNA haplotypes and one yDNA haplotype originated with German Shepherd Dogs and was the result of back-crossing.
 The other yDNA haplotype was unique to the breed.
 All four haplotypes were distinct from those of the parental populations.
 The results indicate limited introgression of lupine alleles (genetic expressions) within a higher proportion of the canine genome, which is consistent with the backcrossing used in the breed.
-In 2019, a genomic study found that the amount of grey wolf ancestry possessed by the Czechoslovak wolfdog is 11–12% and the Saarloos wolfdog 18–33%.